ameliepa/cse15l-lab-reports/labReport1.md

 **Working directory at the time of running the command:** /home <br />

-Running cat with a path to a file as an argument resulted in the content of that file being printed successfully. <br />
+Running cat with a path to a file as an argument resulted in the contents of that file being printed successfully. <br />

 No error occured.